noah-shin/gamenotes/src/site/notes/290-299 TTRPG/295 Current Games/16 Forbidden Fey/Journal/Forbidden Fey Journal.md

 - the air is frigid and has an unnerving scent
 - no-one has used the well for its intended purpose in a long while
 - animal tracks around & alex's
-- and scattered transcluscent white feathered around the clearing
+- and scattered translucent white feathered around the clearing

-Cassian picks up a feather - too light and not from an ordianry dove
+Cassian picks up a feather - too light and not from an ordinary dove

 Writing on the well is scratched out
 - in Primordial